Last Updated: December 13, 2019

-At some point I was literally pouring the black sesame onto all my dishes, and yes of course we bought a takeaway bottle, which I also added to my black sesame ice cream.
+At some point, I was literally pouring the black sesame onto all my dishes.
+Yes, of course we bought a takeaway bottle, which I also added to my black sesame ice cream.

 Gomaya: 8F, 5-1-5 Nanba, Chuo-ku, Osaka 542-8510, Osaka Prefecture | Tel: +81 6-6631-1101